Tafon Nchukwi: Ultimate Fighting Championship

 In his promotional debut, Nchukwi faced Jamie Pickett at UFC Fight Night: Thompson vs. Neal on December 19, 2020.
 After knocking down Pickett in the third round, Nchukwi won the fight via unanimous decision.

 In his sophomore appearance, Nchukwi faced Jun Yong Park on May 8, 2021 at UFC on ESPN: Rodriguez vs. Waterson.
 He lost the fight via majority decision after being deducted a point due to repeated groin strikes.

 Nchukwi faced Mike Rodríguez at UFC Fight Night: Smith vs. Spann on September 18, 2021.
 He won the fight via unanimous decision.

 Nchukwi faced Azamat Murzakanov on March 12, 2022 at UFC Fight Night 203 Despite winning most of the bout, Nchukwi lost the bout after getting knocked out by a flying knee in round three.

 Nchukwi faced Carlos Ulberg on June 25, 2022, at UFC on ESPN 38 He lost the fight via TKO in the first round.

 Nchukwi was scheduled to face Jamal Pogues on December 17, 2022 at UFC Fight Night 216.
 However, Pogues pull out from the bout due to undisclosed reason and was replaced by Vitor Petrino.
 Nchukwi eventually pulled out of the bout himself due to undisclosed reasons and the bout was scrapped.

+Nchukwi faced A.J.
+Dobson at UFC on ESPN: Luque vs. dos Anjos on August 12, 2023.
+At the weigh-ins, Nchukwi came in at 189.5 pounds, three and a half pounds over the middleweight non-title fight limit.
+The bout proceeded at catchweight and Nchukwi was fined an undisclosed percentage of his purse, which went to Dobson.
+Nchukwi lost the fight via unanimous decision.

+After the loss, it was announced that Nchukwi was no longer on the UFC roster.

+Post-UFC

+Nchukwi faced Chris Daukaus in a heavyweight bout on August 16, 2024 at CFFC 134.
+He won the fight by unanimous decision.